 Remove the pork from the freezer and slice into pieces 1/8 inch thick.
 Place the pork and sliced onion in a large Ziploc bag, pour in the marinade and seal.
 Toss to evenly distribute the marinade, then open and reseal the bag, removing as much air as possible.
 Place in the refrigerator and let marinate for at least one hour to overnight.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over the charcoal grate.
+Alternatively, set all the burners of a gas grill to high heat.
+Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Place the pork slices on the grill and cook until the meat is seared on both sides and cooked through, about 1 minute per side.
 Remove from the grill and serve immediately with bibb lettuce, kimchi, and quick pickles.